-National Alumni Historical & Development Coordinator, Aaron Moore, hqacc@kkytbs.org
+National Alumni & Development Manager, Aaron Moore, moore@kkytbs.org

-The National Alumni Historical & Development Coordinator is responsible for overseeing the alumni database, and our historical records of the Sorority and Fraternity.
+The National Alumni & Development Manager is responsible for overseeing the alumni database, and our historical records of the Sorority and Fraternity.
 As part of maintaining the historical records, they are responsible for continued preservation of the documents held at National Headquarters, including chapter petitioning documents.

-National Publications Manager & Multimedia Designer, Robert Bratcher, podium@kkytbs.org
+National Media & Publications Manager, TBA, podium@kkytbs.org

-The National Publications Manager & Multimedia Designer is responsible for publishing the semi-annual editions of The Podium.
+The National Media & Publications Manager is responsible for publishing the semi-annual editions of The Podium.
 They oversee the Sorority's branding, advertisements, books, and articles for publishing.
 They also are the webmaster of the Sorority and maintain the Sorority's website.

-National Membership Services Coordinator, Debbie Morris, hqsec@kkytbs.org
+National Membership Services Coordinator, Debbie Morris, morris@kkytbs.org